Dhanshree-Sonar/Movie-Website/README.md

 ## How to use website

 1. Use vertical scrolling to go through all the movies.
-2. Click on the image to open a trailer, it will open a pop-up a window, which will play the tariler
+2. Click on the image to open a trailer, it will open a pop-up a window, which will play the trailer
-3. To close the trailer, click on cross mark (X) at upper right cornor.
+3. To close the trailer, click on cross mark (X) at upper right corner.
 It will take you to main page.
 4. To see another trailer just follow the step 2 again.
 5. If you are done surfing the movies, you can close the webpage.